ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

 either filters (yellow) or plots (blue) of your pipeline.

-You can perform dataset operations in the purple rectangular area at the beginning of each row: To modify a dataset, click on the *modify* button.
+You can perform dataset operations in the purple rectangular area at the beginning of each row: To modify a dataset, click on the *edit* button.
 You can duplicate, insert anew (unmodified), or remove datasets using the dropdown menu.
 You can also exclude a dataset from an analysis via the check box.